Oath

 Henry Kissinger places his hand on a Hebrew Bible as he takes the oath of office as Secretary of State, 1973.

 Traditionally, an oath (from Anglo-Saxon āþ, also a plight) is a statement of fact or a promise taken by a sacrality as a sign of verity.
 A common legal substitute for those who object to making sacred oaths is to give an affirmation instead.
 Nowadays, even when there is no notion of sanctity involved, certain promises said out loud in ceremonial or juridical purpose are referred to as oaths.
 "To swear" is a verb used to describe the taking of an oath; to make a solemn vow.

 Etymology

 The word comes from Anglo-Saxon āþ: "judicial swearing, solemn appeal to deity in witness of truth or a promise"; from Proto-Germanic *aiþaz; from Proto-Indo-European *oi-to-: "an oath".
-Common to Celtic and Germanic, possibly a loan-word from one to the other, but the history is obscure and it may be non-Indo-European, in reference to careless invocations of divinity, from the late 12th century.
+Common to Celtic and Germanic, possibly a loan-word from one to the other.